-inflammatory activity in mice with induced colitis.41 Additionally, pretreatment with azithromycin resulted in reduced antibodies to pneumococcal vaccine in mice.42 Anti-inflammatory properties of fluoroquinolones with suppression of TNFa levels were also demonstrated.43 with reduced secretory IgA production.
-Our results also suggest the reversibility of the antibiotic effect.
+inflammatory activity in mice with induced colitis.
+Additionally, pretreatment with azithromycin resulted in reduced antibodies to pneumococcal vaccine in mice.
+Anti-inflammatory properties of fluoroquinolones with suppression of TNF $\alpha$ levels were also demonstrated.

 An additional observation was the long-term effect of antibiotic treatment extending up to 3 years post treatment.
-In support of such possibility, a previous study performed in mice demonstrated a prolonged effect of macrolides in pups which received the treatment through their nursing dams.36 In that study, a single treatment course induced prolonged disruption of
+In support of such possibility, a previous study performed in mice demonstrated a prolonged effect of macrolides in pups which received the treatment through their nursing dams.
+In that study, a single treatment course induced prolonged disruption of microbial network and ileal immune milieu and was associated with reduced secretory IgA production.